OPALE-dev/DcmSwift/README.md

 ## Using binaries

-The DcmSwift package embbeded some binaries known as `DcmPrint`, `DcmAnonymize`, `DcmEcho`, etc. which you can build as follow:
+The DcmSwift package embbed some binaries known as `DcmPrint`, `DcmAnonymize`, `DcmEcho`, etc. which you can build as follow:

     swift build